jraps20/Dianoga.ImageMagick/README.md

 https://github.com/kamsar/Dianoga

 This add-on specifically targets the JPEG image format.
-It utilizes the ImageMagick portable exe to reduce the overall size and dimensions (if desired) of images in Sitecore.
+It utilizes the ImageMagick portable exe to reduce dimensions of images in Sitecore by enforcing the `Media.Resizing.MaxWidth` and `Media.Resizing.MaxHeight` settings.

 # Installation